kon-shou/vue3-vue2-compare-example/README.md

 After starting the development server, you can access the application at:
 - `/vue2` - Vue 2 style (Options API) counter app
 - `/vue3` - Vue 3.5 style (Composition API) counter app

-Each page contains links to navigate between the implementations.